invictus-ir/Invictus-AWS/README.md

 - An account with permissions to access the AWS environment you want to acquire data from

 **Setup**
+AWS CLI
+Configure AWS account:
+$aws configure

+Note: This requires the AWS Access Key ID for the account you use to run the script.

 **Usage**
 AWS CloudShell: